Lex Fellows are young leaders eager to discover and learn about the legal world.

 Fellows return home confident about their career path.

-Lex Fellows are selected based on their interest in law, their commitment thereto, and the excellence they have so far achieved in their careers.
+Lex Fellows are selected based on their interest in law, their commitment thereto, and the excellence they have so far achieved in their academic trajectory.

-Therefore, when these individuals combine into one cohesive group, they form an excellence cadre of bright, hard working individuals who are able to make the most of their conversations with some of the top lawyers in the world.
+Therefore, when these individuals combine into one cohesive group, they form an excellent cadre of bright, hard-working individuals who are able to make the most of their conversations with some of the top lawyers in the world.